 However, by convention, a rotating frame is considered one non-inertial frame.
 It certainly is one reference frame.

-But first note that to avoid tedious and unenlightening generality, we will limit our discussion to rotating frames where the rotation axis does NOT have axial precession relative to the observable universe and is at rest relative to a local free-fall inertial frame.
+But first note that to avoid tedious and unenlightening generality, we will limit our discussion to rotating frames where the rotation axis does NOT have axial precession relative to the observable universe and is at rest relative to an EXTERNAL inertial frame.
 We also limit ourselves to when rotating frames have constant angular velocities.
 These limitations can all be relaxed if one needs to.

-A extreme example of the kind of rotating frame we are NOT discussing is one rotating with respect to another rotating frame, but NOT rotating with respect to the observable universe.
+A extreme example of the kind of rotating frame we are NOT discussing is one rotating relative to another rotating frame, but NOT rotating relative to the observable universe.
 Such tricky cases have their interest, but are finicky to discuss.

 Recall Newton's laws of motion are referenced to inertial frames although this essential fact is often omitted in high-school presentations.